-Pressure differences.
-The minimum pressure difference within a vestibule shall be in accordance with the California Building Code section 909.
+Sec.
+319.1.8.4 Pressure differences.
+The minimum pressure difference between a vestibule and adjacent areas shall comply with section 909.

-Locking of stairway doors.
-All stairway doors that are locked to prohibit access from the interior of the stairway shall have the capability of being unlocked simultaneously, without unlatching, upon a signal from the fire control room.
+Sec.
+319.1.8.5 Locking of stairway doors.
+All stairway doors that are locked to prohibit access from the interior of the stairway shall have the capability of being unlocked simultaneously, without unlatching, upon a signal from the fire command center.
 Upon failure of normal electrical service or activation of any fire alarm, the locking mechanism shall automatically retract to the unlocked position.